Couple celebrates Valentine's Day inside empty Grand Central Terminal

 All aboard the next express train to love!

-Macy and Spencer Wise won a private three-course dinner for two out of 16,000 entries.
+Macy and Spencer Wise won a private two-hour, three-course dinner for two out of 16,000 entries.

+"In the morning, it's a fun experience to see the couple being happy, sitting down there," Agern Executive Chef Jeppe Anderson said.

 "Coming in here and the piano is playing and no one is here, you can really take in all the beauty of it," Macy said.